Andy-J-marshall/littlemoor-website/README.md

 Update news items in `news.json`.

-Update list of supporters in `supporters.tsx`
+Update list of supporters in `supporters.tsx, including links and logos.

-Update the team information in `teamInfo` component, and adjust the display
+Update the team information in `teamInfo` component, and adjust the display if required (e.g. number per row)